omarespejel/walking-with-starknet/tutorials/tutorials/EN/cairo_basics_2.md

 Tuples in Cairo are pretty much the same as tuples in Python:

 > A tuple is a finite, ordered, unalterable list of elements.
 It is represented as a comma-separated list of elements enclosed in parentheses (for example, `(3, x)`).
 Its elements can be of any combination of valid types.
 A tuple containing only one element must be defined in one of two ways: the element is a named tuple or it has a trailing comma.
 When passing a tuple as an argument, the type of each element can be specified per element (for example, `my_tuple : (felt, felt, MyStruct)`).
-Tuple values can be accessed with a zero-based index in parentheses `[index]`, including access to nested tuple elements as shown below (Cairo [documentation](https://www.cairo-lang.org/docs/reference/syntax.html#tuples)).
+Tuple values can be accessed with a zero-based index in square brackets `[index]`, including access to nested tuple elements as shown below (Cairo [documentation](https://www.cairo-lang.org/docs/reference/syntax.html#tuples)).
 >

 The Cairo documentation is very clear in its definition of tuples.
 Here your example: